BACK

 References

-Cohen NH, Gropper MA, Mahajan A. Perioperative medicine.
-In: Gropper MA, ed.
+Cohen NH, Gropper MA.
+Perioperative medicine.
+In: Gropper MA, Cohen NH, Eriksson LI, Fleisher LA, Johnson-Akeju S, Leslie K, eds.
 Miller's Anesthesia.
-9th ed.
-Philadelphia, PA: Elsevier; 2020:chap 3.
+10th ed.
+Philadelphia, PA: Elsevier; 2025:chap 3.

 Hernandez A, Sherwood ER.
 Anesthesiology principles, pain management, and conscious sedation.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 St Louis, MO: Elsevier; 2022:chap 14.